WELCOME MY FRIENDS. THIS IS ALL IN ONE WITH SHARAF THIS THIS IS REAL ALL IN ONE.

 Base is connected to a lower potential to allow current flow

-3 parameters of interest Current gain (β) Voltage drop from base to emitter when VBE=VFB Minimum voltage drop across the collector and emitter when transistor is saturated
+3 parameters of interest Current gain (β) Voltage drop from base to emitter when VBE=VFB Minimum voltage drop across the collector and emitter when

 BJT